LibreSolar/mppt-1210-hus/manual/6-specifications.md

 **PV module input**

-Maximum open circuit voltage    50 V                    low temperature to be considered
+Maximum open circuit voltage    40 V                    low temperature to be considered

+Number of cells per module      36 to 48

 Maximum short circuit current   10 A